marcwie/sedac-gpw-parser/README.md

 A few system-wide packages are required for this package to work (this is due to the depence on `cartopy` that allows to plot the data on a map).
 For Ubuntu you should type `sudo apt-get install libgeos-dev libproj-dev`.

+For other operating systems and linux flavours please do `pip install cartopy` before installing `sedac-gpw-parser` and make sure that `cartopy` is installed correctly.

 # Installation

 This package only works with `python3`.
 To install just type: